 An estimated 2.3 million people around the world are affected by multiple sclerosis (MS), which is an autoimmune disease characterized by a “misfiring” of the immune system – a process in which myelin, the insulation around nerves, is perceived as a “foreign body” and erroneously attacked.

 Unfortunately, despite its high prevalence, little is known about what causes MS and there is currently no cure.
-Treatments are largely symptomatic, aimed at facilitating the management of the condition.

 A new study from the University of California, San Francisco, led by Dr. Sergio Baranzini, went one step further and sought to investigate what the significance of some of those microbes is to the immune system.